“This really feels weird… no keys. This is the first time in a very long time that I don’t have any keys in my pocket!”

 The real issue for me is that as a mom, I will have to choose (again!) to let go of my desires and trust God for what is best in the life of my daughter and son-in-law and granddaughter.
 This process of “letting go” of our children is one of the hardest things I have ever faced.
-From the time they started kindergarten, until the day they walked into the arms of their mate, letting go has been an ongoing process.
-It has never been easy for me, and I’ve described this process in two different ways: horrible and wonderful.
+From the time they started kindergarten, until the day they walked into the arms of their mate, letting go has been an ongoing process of surrender.
+It has never been easy for me, and I’ve described this process in two different ways: HORRIBLE.AND.WONDERFUL.

 I don’t know if there are other missionary parents out there that will ever read this, but I want to say to you, “God bless you!”
 I never really understood, neither did I empathize or pray for you like I should have.